PyChina/weekly/content/Issue/issue-373.md

 - [如何用 Argparse 在 Python 中构建 CLI](https://pycoders.com/link/1861/web)
     + REAL PYTHON

-In this step-by-step Python tutorial, you’ll learn how to take your command line Python scripts to the next level by adding a convenient command line interface that you can write with argparse.
+In this step-by-step Python tutorial, you'll learn how to take your command line Python scripts to the next level by adding a convenient command line interface that you can write with argparse.

 (`是也乎:`